microsoft/fluentui/rfcs/react-components/components/simple-component-implementation.md

 };
 ```

+There will still be parts of the component that the user will have to implement, these hooks will not be a full implementation.

 #### Pros

-- We can add more design guidance
+- We can add more design guidance.
 - While the user still has to do more work than option 2, it's way easier than option 1.
 - Simpler to maintain than option 2.
 - Can make option 1 easier to follow.